bradfitz/scanningcabinet/README.txt

 # version of Scanning Cabinet.
 #
 # The migration of my App Engine instance from Master/Slave datastore to HRD
-# failed, so I'm accelerating my plans to move this project to be Camlistore-based
+# failed, so I'm accelerating plans to move this project to be Camlistore-based
 # instead.
 See camlistore.org.
 This will just be a Camlistore app, using its
 # data model.
 #